 On the whole, the specific business loan requirements you’ll need to meet and the application process you’ll need to complete will depend on the particular product and lender.

-This being said, however, as we listed in the chart above, you generally can expect to meet the following qualifications:
+This being said, you generally can expect the following qualifications:

 - Short-term loans: At least nine months in business; minimum credit score of 550; minimum of $100,000 in annual revenue